 This strategic location provides access to nearly seventy million customers in the United States and Mexico within a 1,000-mile radius.
 Strategically located, but without large city congestion and regulation, Tucson provides a high-capacity transportation infrastructure.
 These factors and more make UACI an ideal entry point into the U.S. market for international companies and startups.

-In 2020, UACI earned the prestigious Soft-Landing designation from the International Business Innovation Association (InBIA).
+In 2020, UACI earned the prestigious Soft Landings designation from the International Business Innovation Association (InBIA).
 With this official endorsement, international companies can be assured that best practice accommodations are in place so that a “soft landing” is ensured when entering a new country.

 UACI helps companies apply for and secure SBIR/STTR funding.
 The SBIR and STTR programs fund a diverse portfolio of startups and small businesses across technology areas and markets to stimulate technological innovation, meet Federal research and development (R&D) needs, and increase commercialization to transition R&D into impact.